tardani95/mosek/README.md

 Requires a free academic license or paid commercial license, as appropriate.
 Install the license file to `$HOME/mosek/mosek.lic`.

-Versions other than 9.3.1 are unsupported by this wrapper.
+Versions other than *v9.3.10 for linux* are unsupported by this wrapper.

 Add optional `CMAKE_INSTALL_PREFIX <install_dir>` CMake option.